 One reason for broccoli not forming heads or producing small heads is timing.
 As mentioned, broccoli likes to be kept cool.
 Plants should be set in the early spring for a summer harvest and/or in the early fall.
 Just as excessive heat may cause the broccoli to bolt, plants may button if they have been exposed to cold weather.
 Buttoning will cause the plant to produce tiny heads as will stress — like lack of water or nutrients.
 Extreme temperatures will also bring the production of broccoli to a screeching halt.

 If your broccoli won’t head at all, other potential culprits are overcrowding, damage to the root system, or transplanting seedlings too late with roots that are root-bound.

 So how can you prevent having to squawk, “Help, my broccoli has no head!”?
 Ensure that the plants are receiving adequate water and nutrients.
 Broccoli doesn’t usually require additional fertilizer, but if the plants look sickly, hit them with some nitrogen such as fish emulsion.

 Time your plantings properly since extreme heat or cold has a bearing on whether or not the plant heads.
 Be sure to harden off seedlings in cooler regions, allowing the plants to acclimate to temperature changes.

 Finally, if your broccoli isn’t heading, check and see what variety of broccoli you are growing.
 The issue may not be with the broccoli, it could be with your patience.
 Some broccoli matures anywhere from 55 to 70 days.
 You may just need to wait a little longer.

-If you still have no head on broccoli, eat the leaves.
-High in nutrition as well, the leaves can be sautéed, stir fried, or added to soups.
-Okay, so no broccoli heads, but growing the plant wasn’t a waste either.
+If you still have no head on your broccoli, eat the leaves.
+High in nutrition as well, the leaves can be sautéed, stir-fried, or added to soups.
+So while you have no broccoli heads, at least growing the plant wasn’t a waste either.